lucidprojects/body_everywhere_and_here/pose-animator-p2p/README.md

 ## How To:
 ### For local client:
-Run local Signal express-server from the command line from https://github.com/lisajamhoury/WebRTC-Simple-Peer-Examples
+Run local signal express-server from the command line from https://github.com/lisajamhoury/WebRTC-Simple-Peer-Examples

 ```npm run watch```